deependhulla/vdc-site-manager-proxmoxve/README.md

 # vdc-site-manager-proxmoxve
-Virtual Data Center - Site Manager for Proxmox VE 8.0 with Ceph Cluster
+Virtual Data Center - Site Manager for Proxmox VE 8.0 and 8.1 with Ceph Cluster